Internationales Team sitzt gemeinsam beim brainstormen

 German language skills are the key to successfully integrating international skilled workers into your company in the long term.
 You can help your international staff learn German by offering in-house language courses; alternatively, they can attend language courses offered by external providers.
 Find more information on how to support your qualified professionals down below.

-German courses outside the company
+German courses supplementary to work in the company

 Encourage your new recruits to attend a language course.
 There are numerous federal programmes that support language acquisition: